 \subsection{Equilibration of Markov chains and cut-off phenomenon}

-A key technical step in this work will be to map the evolution of quantum distinguishability measures such as Eq.~\eqref{eq:pe_criterion_tracedistance} to the equilibration of classical Markov chains over finite sets.
-For this purpose it is useful to briefly review some notations and facts about this topic, including the cut-off phenomenon which will play an important role in our results.
+A key technical step in this work will be to map the evolution of quantum distinguishability measures, Eq.~\eqref{eq:pe_criterion_tracedistance}, to the equilibration of classical Markov chains over finite sets.
+For this purpose it is useful to briefly review some notations and facts about this subject.